django/code-of-conduct/.github/ISSUE_TEMPLATE/member-offboarding.md

 - [ ] Remove them from any DSF Slack channels for the group
 - [ ] Remove them from https://www.djangoproject.com/foundation/committees/#conduct
 - [ ] Remove them from https://github.com/django/dsf-working-groups/blob/main/active/code-of-conduct.md
+- [ ] Remove them from the shared Google Drive